Lecture Notes in Cosmology: Cosmological parameters determination

-From Fig.~\ref{Fig:VaryingomegakPlot} we can appreciate how the CMB TT power spectrum is affected by the spatial geometry of the universe.
+From Fig.~\ref{Fig:VaryingomegakPlot}, we can appreciate how the CMB TT power spectrum is affected by the spatial geometry of the universe.
 From the leftmost spectrum to the rightmost one $\Omega_{\rm K0} = -0.2, -0.1, 0, 0.1, 0.2$.
-Hence, the position of the first peak is of great importance in order to determine whether our universe is closed or open.
-Note that the flat case is a limiting value which we cannot determine observationally, because of the experimental error; we can only conclude that observation is consistent with $\Omega_{\rm K0} = 0$, i.e. this value is not ruled out.
+Hence, the position of the first peak is of great importance in determining whether our universe is closed or open.

-As we saw in Eq.~\eqref{HuSugiyamasolution}, the length scale associated to the acoustic peaks is the sound horizon at recombination:
+As we saw in Eq.~\eqref{HuSugiyamasolution}, the length scale associated with the acoustic peaks is the sound horizon at recombination:

 where the speed of sound of the baryon-photon plasma is given by Eq.~\eqref{speedofsoundbaryonphotonplasma}:

 The physical sound horizon is given by: